pablodecm/paper-inferno/paper/paper.md

 which corresponds to $1-\beta$, where $\beta$ is the Type II error rate or the probability of reject a false null hypothesis.

+Due to the high-dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
+A classical statistical results establishes that the likelihood-ratio
+$\Lambda(\boldsymbol{x})=p(\boldsymbol{x}| H_0)/p(\boldsymbol{x}| H_1)$ is
+the most powerful test at a fixed confidence level for two simple hypotheses [@NeymanPearson1933].
+While $p(\boldsymbol{x}| H_0)$ and
+$p(\boldsymbol{x}| H_1)$ are not available, simulated samples can be used to obtain an approximation of this ratio by casting the problem as supervised learning classification.
+While this approach can be effective and increase the discovery sensibility, simulations often depend on additional uncertain parameters that are not of immediate interest but have to be accounted for.
+Classification-based summary statistics cannot easily account for this effects, so the inference power is degraded when these additional parameters are taken into account.

-In this work, we present a new machine-learning method to learn non-linear sample summary statistics that directly optimize the expected amount of information about the subset of parameters of interest using simulated samples, taking into account the effect of nuisance parameters.
+In this work, we present a new machine-learning method to learn non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account the effect of nuisance parameters.
 In addition, the learned
-summary statistics can be trivially used to build a synthetic sample-based likelihood and perform robust and efficient classical or Bayesian inference from the observed data.
+summary statistics can be used to build a synthetic sample-based likelihood and perform robust and efficient classical or Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific analyses.

 # Problem statement